History Of The Food Service Industry

 One of the most fascinating developments in the history of food service is the way that each successive generation has shaped it.
 Food service has developed and evolved over the centuries, with many new ways of preparing and serving food emerging in recent years.

 The development of airport food service is one example.
-In the past, it was common for travellers to rely on local restaurants for their meals when traveling by plane.
+In the past, it was common for travellers to rely on local restaurants for their meals when travelling by plane.
 Today, travellers can find food service at many airports where they can order and eat from a menu that includes a wide variety of offerings.

 Ancient Civilizations:

-The first evidence of food service industry can be traced back to the Sumerian period in 3000 BC.
+The first evidence of the food service industry can be traced back to the Sumerian period in 3000 BC.
 Back then, food service was mainly provided by temples and palaces.
 They employed professional cooks and served food to the nobility and guests.

 In the following centuries, the food service industry grew rapidly and became an important part of the economy.
 There were now many restaurants and inns catering to different segments of the population.